holdings420/Preservingbiologicalmass/README.md

 ## Disclosure of Food Safety
 - The experimental preserve is not deemed food safe as it is a raw product that is preserved.
 - Pathogens and spores existing in air or on the plant are present.

+## Measurement of Water Activity
+- The process of measuring water activity level per batch would be a food safety issue.
+The method of measuring water activity level would be to creating a cold plate and observing the reflectivity index of the cold plate in the atmosphere of the preserve measured alongside a reference index of reflectivity.

 ## List of Fruits